EFerriss/Pynams/README.md

 * Estimating water concentrations
 * Handling diffusion profile data, including that from uncut ("whole-block") samples

+Here are [simple examples and explanations](https://github.com/EFerriss/Pynams/blob/master/EXAMPLES.ipynb) in a jupyter notebook.
+That file also doubles as a test file, so if you change anything in the code, it's a good idea to try re-running the jupyter notebook to make sure you didn't break anything.

-Here are [simple examples and explanations](https://github.com/EFerriss/Pynams/blob/master/EXAMPLES.ipynb).
-For more advanced examples, check out the [HydrogenCpx project](https://github.com/EFerriss/HydrogenCpx).
-You can also [contact me](mailto: elizabeth.ferriss@gmail.com) directly.
+You can [contact me](mailto: elizabeth.ferriss@gmail.com) directly for questions.

 Please cite this code as
 Ferriss, E. (2015); pynams: a Python package for interpreting FTIR spectra of nominally anhydrous minerals (NAMs), v0.1.0; DOI: 10.5281/zenodo.32056